 - A Kiss For Little Bear by Maurice Sendak

-I personally plan on making this particular Tea Time focused on poetry and short stories, rather than Read-Alouds.
-I bookmarked some love-themed poems and short stories in some poetry and treasury books that we have around the house.
-I also plan on reading 1 Corinthians 13 and taking a moment to talk about God’s love for us and how we can show love to others.
+Another option is to focus on poetry and short stories, rather than picture books.
+You could also read 1 Corinthians 13 and taking a moment to talk about God’s love for us and how we can show love to others.

-After our tea, treats, and poetry reading, I plan to put out the materials to make some handmade valentine cards for friends and these simple clay nature hearts.
+One idea is to put out paper, stickers, and drawing materials to make some handmade valentine cards for friends.
+One year we made these simple clay nature hearts to give to friends.

 Here are 5 more sweet handcrafts you may want to try at your tea time: